pingiun/BAPC2018-website/teams.md

 ---

 #### Company teams

-The following 13 company teams participate in the BAPC:
+The following 12 company teams have participated in the BAPC:

-* Achmea (two teams)
+* Achmea
 * ASML
 * BetterBe
 * Booking.com (two teams)